actsasrob/lircdo/README.md

 ### DNS/Domain name/SSL Cert

-When the lircdo service is installed it will use [Let's Encrypt](https://letsencrypt.org/) to install and configure an SSL server certificate used to secure and encrypt all communication between the lircdo Alexa skill and the lircdo service.
+When the lircdo service is installed server certificates will be used to secure and encrypt all communication between the lircdo Alexa skill and the lircdo service.
 The common name (CN) of the server certificate will match the fully qualified domain name (FQDN) of your lircdo server that you entered when you ran the install script.
+By default self-signed certificates are used.
+There is an option to use [Let's Encrypt](https://letsencrypt.org/).

-Let's Encrypt will perform tests to verify you actually own the FQDN.
+When using Let's Encrypt: The Let's Encrypt installer will perform tests to verify you actually own the FQDN.
 The Let's Encrypt client listens on port 80 and then sends a request to the Let's Encrypt servers specifying the FQDN.
 The Let's Encrypt servers will perform a DNS lookup on the FQDN to obtain the IP address associated with the FQDN.
 The Let's Encrypt server will then attempt to connect to port 80 using the IP.
 When everything is configured properly the Let's Encrypt client listening on port 80 will receive the request and can verify the FQDN/IP maps to the current server.
+There is no real advantaage to using Let's Encrypt certificates.
+If you already use Let's Encrypt to generate certificates for your domain you may wish to use the Let's Encrypt option.
+It does require that port 80 is tied up for your home network which may be undesireable if you already have an application that uses port 80.

 When the lircdo Alexa skill connects to the lircdo service via HTTPS it is configured to verify the common name (CN) of the server certificate sent by the lircdo server matches the FQDN.
 If the CN doesn't match the the lircdo Alexa skill will refuse the connection.
-In addition the server certificate must be signed by a trusted certificate authority (CA).
-The Let's Encrypt service also acts as a trusted CA.
+When using self-signed certificates the public CA certificate is sent to the lircdo Alexa skill during the pairing process.
+The public CA certificate is used to trust the self-signed certificate later when the lircdo Alexa skill communicates with the lircdo service.
+When using Let's Encrypt the public CA certificate is not transmitted as the Let's Encrypt service also acts as a trusted CA.

 ### Pulling It All Together